kobaltcore/renconstruct/README.md

 The name of the class must end with `Task` for it to be picked up by renConstruct.
 Every custom task will automatically receive a setting in the config file based on the class name split on uppercase letters, converted to lowercase and joined by underscores.
 The example task above would receive the config variable `do_something`.

+A task can have a custom section in the config file.
+To support this, each task class can have an optional static method `validate_config`, which is passed the subsection of the config object pertaining to that task.
+It can then validate this config object in any way it sees fit, raising an Exception when an issue occurs.
+The parsed config subsection is then integrated into the full config object, which is then passed back to the task upon initialization.

 A task can have two methods `pre_build` and `post_build` (either or both is possible).
 They will be called with the validated config object at the specified build stage.